vlasky/pdf-reader-mcp/README.md

 <!-- Add other badges like License, Build Status if applicable -->

-**Empower your AI agents (like Cline/Claude) with secure and controlled access to your project files.**
+**Empower your AI agents (like Cline/Claude) with secure, efficient, and token-saving access to your project files.**

 This Node.js server implements the
 [Model Context Protocol (MCP)](https://docs.modelcontextprotocol.com/) to